 When I left, it was raining.
 A dangerous, dump of water that made cars swerve all over and off the road.

 We swerved around a silver car that had wrecked with its back end sticking out into the busy highway.
-I ran up to the driver, who was okay but clearly shaken.
+Sandy pulled over and I ran up to the driver, who was okay but clearly shaken.
 The truck she had hit had left.
 I convinced her to pull out of the road, otherwise I might not be here to tell this story, because it was an urgent, extremely dangerous situation.
 She couldn’t get 911, but a young guy came along to help and said that he’d stay until help came for her.
 There were several other cars and trucks in the medians and sides of the road.

 It has rained every day for over a week and heavy rain is expected every day throughout this week.
 Everyone is sick of it.
 My sister’s house in Chapel Hill flooded, and I suspect that she will find that her rental house at the lake is flooded when she returns.